AudioTore/EchOS/README.md

 I don't need to give credit but I would feel gulity if it I didn't.
 Very big thank you to Cosmos OS: https://github.com/CosmosOS/Cosmos This project wouldn't be possible without!

+Also big thanks to Richard5656 Go check him out!
+He helped with bugs and implementing features :)